pouryany/HuangLabAssessment/readme.md

 Mutation data initial inspection
 --------------------------------

-On the mutations data, we have a charachter matrix with either entries that are 'wt' or specific mutations.
-Each entry might have a number of mutations and the mutations of a single gene might be happening in different sites.
-We make a simplifying assumption that a mutation affect the protein level activities in the same manor regardless of number of mutated sites.
-We changes the mutation matrix into a binary matrix where 1 indicates incidence of a mutation at a specific gene/sample pair and zero otherwise.
+In the mutations data, we have a charachter matrix with entries that are either wild type ('wt') or specific mutations.
+It is possible for an entry to multiple mutations.
+For simplicity, I will make a simplifying assumption that different mutations of a gene affect the protein activities in the same manor regardless of number of mutated sites.
+Using this assumption, I will turn the mutation data into a binary matrix where 1 indicates incidence of a mutation at a specific gene/sample pair, and zero otherwise.

 ``` r
     dim(mutated)